Motion Mappings for Continuous Bilateral Teleoperation: Mapping by Iterative Method

 where $\circ$ refers to function composition, and the associative law of quaternions is adopted to simplify $\bm\Phi_q$.
 So the forward mapping has the same form as \eqref{pos_basic_mapping}--\eqref{ori_basic_mapping}.
-Backward mapping can be computed with Newton's method.
+Backward mapping is computed with Newton's method.
 According to the continuity of composite functions and chain rule, the pose mappings \eqref{eq:final_maps} are continuously differentiable.